 The titanium posts are embedded into the jawbone.
 The number of posts required depends on the type of dentures you choose.
 A temporary denture will be provided to you during the osseointegration process.
 After your jaw has healed, the overdenture will be moulded and fixed onto the implant with an abutment holding it in place.

-In the case in which a patient is missing all their teeth or suffering from extensive bone loss, they may opt for implant retained dentures.
+If a patient is missing all their teeth or suffering from extensive bone loss, implant-retained dentures may be the right option.
 These are fixed to the arch with special attachments instead of an adhesive which increases stability, reducing excessive movement during chewing.
 Lack of suction means a secure fit, and this reduces gum friction.

 Ask a Kai Dental professional about which implant retained dentures suit your dental needs.